schibsted/spid-tech-docs/resources/articles/sdks/javascript-1x.md

 ##### track_anon_opt_out

-By default the SPiD pulse part of the sdk will track anonymous users as well as logged in users.
+By default the Schibsted account pulse part of the sdk will track anonymous users as well as logged in users.
 If you want to disable tracking of anonymous users set this to `true`.
 _This setting requires the pulse module._

 ##### track_custom_data

-The SPiD pulse accepts custom data as a stringified JSON object.
+The Schibsted account pulse accepts custom data as a stringified JSON object.
 This data is sent to the pulse server and stored into the database in raw format.
 Example value: '{ "articleId": 1234, "section": "sport/football" }'
 Default is `null`.